等持院について

 庭園

-Toujiin's garden, located in the northern part of the temple precincts, is traditionally ascribed to Muso Soseki.
-The eastern section of the garden is a secluded area centering around a pond known as the Shinji-ike (Heart Character Pond), since it was designed to resemble the Chinese character for "heart".
-On the small island in the pond, there once stood a building known as the Myo-on-kaku (Pavilion of Wonderful Sounds); traces of this building can be seen in the remaining foundation stones.
-The Shinji-ike garden is at its best in midsummer, when the flowers known as hangesho (lizard's tail) come into blossom.
+The eastern section of the garden just north of the Reikōden is a secluded area centering around a pond known as the Shinji Ike (Mind-Character Pond), since it was designed to resemble the Chinese character for “mind.”
+On the small island in the pond there once stood a building known as the Myō’on-kaku (Pavilion of Wondrous Sounds); traces of this building can still be seen in the remaining foundation stones.
+In 1457, when Tōji-in was renovated to commemorate the one-hundredth anniversary of Ashikaga Takauji’s death, the Kikugetsutei was erected in the garden.
+The garden is particularly picturesque when the cherries are blossoming in the early spring, when the hangeshō come into flower in midsummer, when the autumn colors appear in late fall, and when the sazanka camellias blossom in the winter.

 足利尊氏公の墓